[ Printer Friendly Version ] [ Report Abuse ]

 “Who’s cooking?” she asked suspiciously.
 James was a good cook when he put his mind to it, but Albus - for all his virtues - was absolutely hopeless in the kitchen.
 He claimed that he was getting better all the time, but that depended entirely on whether you liked cardboard more than the smell of burning rubber.
 Rose supposed that she did, but neither was something she wanted in a meal.

 James grinned.
 “Me.”

 “Ask him,” James said.
 “I take it that’s a yes?”
 She nodded.
 He disappeared from the doorway, and she breathed a sigh of relief.
-If she wanted to talk about it, she could talk to Albus.
+She could definitely talk to Albus.
 Sometimes, his having divided loyalties was actually a very good thing.

 “Is Albus a bad cook?”
 Alex asked curiously.
 He had his feet propped up on the desk and was studying one of the books from the shelf propped up against the far wall; as the day when they would be sent into the field to face real monsters approached, Alex seemed to be getting more and more paranoid that his father - who headed the D.C.B. - would end up deciding that he wasn’t quite ready after all.

 Seamus Finnigan didn’t seem like that kind of person to Rose, but Alex knew his father better than she did, and at any rate, parents could be rather stupid about their children sometimes.
 Her parents certainly were, and her uncle seemed to be so intent on proving that he wasn’t playing favourites with Albus that training was even harder for her cousin than it was supposed to be.

 “He’s terrible,” she said, turning back to the map that tracked acromantula movement across the British Isles.
 According to the map, there was an enormous nest in the Forbidden Forest; she wondered why the D.C.B. hadn’t bothered to go in and stomp it out.
 “His cooking tastes like cardboard.”